-On behalf of Hastings Law Firm P.C. posted in Doctor Errors on Tuesday, December 15, 2015.
+On behalf of Hastings Law Firm P.C. posted in Houston Lawyer to Sue Doctor on Tuesday, December 15, 2015.

 The well respected and highly educated demeanor of medical professionals in Texas sometimes leaves patients in awe and somewhat intimidated.
 Asking questions and seeking explanations of procedures may remind doctors that most of their patients do not have the same training and do not speak the same language.
 Many medical malpractice lawsuits arise from the lack of proper communication between doctors and patients.